sojs-coding/mcp-security-merge/README.md

 3. Used `gcloud auth application-default login`

 ## Client Configurations
-The MCP servers from this repo can be used with following clients
+The MCP servers from this repo can be used with the following clients
 1. Cline, Claude Desktop, and other MCP supported clients
 2. [Google ADK(Agent Development Kit)](https://google.github.io/adk-docs/) Agents (a prebuilt agent is provided, details [below](#using-the-prebuilt-google-adk-agent-as-client))